hallstrom91/fwk23s-grupp2-project/auth-server/README.md

 #### `Run Complete Project:`
 - You will need to add both Backend and Frontend Servers to run the complete project.
+- Run Frontend Server on PORT=3000
+- Run Auth Server on PORT=3001
 - Run Backend Server on PORT=3002
-- Run Frontend Server on PORT=3000
 - .ENV file in both Auth & Backend Server, both containing the same JWT_SECRET.